Generalized Lotka-Volterra Systems with Time Correlated Stochastic Interactions: Introduction

 \section{Introduction}

-In the last years, the approach of statistical physics has been decisively contributing to our understanding of ecological processes by providing powerful theoretical tools and innovative steps towards the comprehension and the synthesis of broad empirical evidence \cite{azaele2016statistical}, especially in microbial ecology \cite{quemener2014thermodynamic,xiao2017mapping,grilli2020macroecological,hu2022emergent}.
+In the last few years, the approach of statistical physics has decisively contributed to our understanding of ecological processes by providing powerful theoretical tools and innovative steps towards the comprehension and synthesis of broad empirical evidence \cite{azaele2016statistical}, especially in microbial ecology \cite{quemener2014thermodynamic,xiao2017mapping,grilli2020macroecological,hu2022emergent}.
 In fact, the advent of next-generation sequencing techniques is generating an increasing volume of ecologically relevant data, characterizing several microbial communities in different environments and involving a large number of species \cite{integrative2019integrative,gilbert2019community}.
-For this reason, the theoretical approach has shifted from the traditional dynamical systems theory, which is effectively used for a small number of species \cite{reichenbach2007mobility,friedman2017community}, to statistical physics-based methods that are better suited for large systems \cite{tikhonov2017collective,tu2017collapse,marsland2020minimal,batista2021path,gupta2021effective}.
-In particular, several recent works have proposed to model species interactions through Generalized Lotka-Volterra equations with quenched random disorder (QGLV), and this approach has yielded a number of interesting results \cite{barbier2018generic,biroli2018marginally,galla2018dynamically,pearce2020stabilization}.
-The phase diagram of these models describe a system which transitions from a single stationary state to an unbounded one, passing through a multiple-attractors state as the variance of the interactions between species exceeds a critical value \cite{bunin2017ecological,biroli2018marginally}.
-Furthermore, with the addition of demographic noise to the QGLV new phases are also found such as a Gardner phase \cite{altieri2021properties}.
+For this reason, the theoretical approach has shifted from traditional dynamical systems theory, which is effectively used for a small number of species \cite{reichenbach2007mobility,friedman2017community}, to statistical physics based methods that are better suited for large systems \cite{tikhonov2017collective,tu2017collapse,marsland2020minimal,peruzzo2020spatial,batista2021path,gupta2021effective}.
+Given the inherent unknowns in species interactions, several recent works have proposed modeling species interactions through Generalized Lotka-Volterra equations with quenched random disorder (QGLV), where the underlying interaction network is fully connected, leading to a number of interesting results \cite{barbier2018generic,biroli2018marginally,galla2018dynamically,pearce2020stabilization}.
+The phase diagram of these models describes a system with transitions from a single stationary state to a non-physical unbounded one, passing through a multiple-attractors state as the variance of the interactions between species exceeds a critical value \cite{bunin2017ecological,galla2018dynamically, biroli2018marginally}.
+Furthermore, the addition of demographic noise to the QGLV leads to new phases such as the Gardner phase \cite{altieri2021properties}.